adam-maj/robotics/README.md

 At this rate, it may 100s of trillions of tokens or more to start to get toward the generalization we need for general-purpose humanoids.

-Everyone in the robotics industry understands that data is the current bottleneck to progress, and that we are going to need way more data to get to generalization - so the question is: how will we generate this data?
+Everyone in the robotics industry understands that data is the current bottleneck to progress, and that we are going to need orders of magnitude more data to get to generalization - so the question is: how will we generate this data?

 <br />